 2. Metrics-Aligned Leadership Scorecard

-Leadership discussions must be anchored to a small set of leading indicators tied directly to unit economics and cash outcomes.
+Leadership reviews must be anchored to a small, stable set of leading indicators tied directly to unit economics and cash outcomes.

-A disciplined scorecard turns meetings from narrative updates into performance sessions where numbers change behaviour.
+A disciplined scorecard turns leadership reviews from narrative update sessions into performance conversations where numbers change behaviour.

 3. Weekly Decision Forum

-A structured weekly leadership review serves as the primary execution control mechanism.
+A structured weekly leadership review is the primary execution control mechanism.
+Its purpose is not status reporting.
+It is decision production.

 5. Commitment Closure Loop

-Commitments made during leadership reviews must be tracked to closure.
+Commitments made during leadership reviews must be tracked to closure at a fixed pace.

 Control in Practice